rpminspect/rpminspect/doc/usage.rst

     security review is required.
 Source RPM_ packages and debuginfo files are ignored by this inspection.

-- **addedfiles**

-    Report added files from the before build to the after build.
-Debuginfo files are ignored as are files that match the patterns defined in the configuration file.
-Files added to security paths generate special reporting in case a security review is required.
-New setuid and setgid files raise a security warning unless the file is in the whitelist.

 - **upstream**

     Report Source archives defined in the RPM_ spec file changing